 Christine Chew, Development Consultant

-Christine Chew is the Events and Programs Manager of Mida Associates, a DC-based fundraising consulting firm.
+Christine Chew is the Director of Events and Programs at Mida Associates, a DC-based fundraising consulting firm.
 In this capacity, she serves as a Development Consultant for AAPD.

 Chrisitne was introduced to the nonprofit world in 2011 when she was selected as a participant in the Global Korean Youth Network Seminar to complete a program on environmental sustainability in South Korea.
 This opportunity gave her the chance to conquer exciting new challenges and inspired her to pursue her passion of advocating for the preservation of the arts, equity in access to arts education, and human rights in North Korea.

-From September 2013 to January 2015 Christine decided to step out of her comfort zone and first dove into development and marketing internships at the Baltimore Symphony Orchestra, and then became a Marketing Assistant and George Mason University’s Center for the Arts.
+From September 2013 to January 2015 Christine decided to step out of her comfort zone and first dove into development and marketing through an internship at the Baltimore Symphony Orchestra, and then as a Marketing Assistant at George Mason University’s Center for the Arts.
 She helped develop promotions and partnerships to generate ticket sales and implemented subscriber retention and loyalty programs.
 She also became proficient in managing email and grassroots campaigns, wrote radio advertisements, and budgeted for pre-performance events.

 As a Program Assistant with the National Partnerships team at the John F. Kennedy Center of the Performing Arts, Christine helped organize their week-long Annual meeting for over 500 attendees.
 She assisted with logistical event preparations, created and presented social media lessons, prepared written materials including session handouts and personalized agendas, and was a point of contact on site to ensure the conference ran smoothly.

-As Events and Programs Manager with Mida Associates, Christine works directly with clients to ensure that events and programs of all sizes are handled with precision and care.
+As the Director of Events and Programs with Mida Associates, Christine works directly with clients to ensure that events and programs of all sizes are handled with precision and care.
 She works with vendors across the country to ensure the implementation and execution of programs that bring together top-level stakeholders, including: politicians, corporate leaders, and community advocates.